 The day was bright and clear.
 I sat in my little living room, chair pulled up close to the big picture window shaded by the Mountain Ash tree, heavy laden with orange berries.
 The sun flitted and sparkled as it pushed its way through the branches, spilling wavy patterns over my lap and onto the wooden floor.

 My mom sat across from me on the couch.
 She was dying.
-Except in that moment we still believed there was a chance.
-I’d always struggled with anxiety but when my mom was diagnosed I felt like I started unraveling; the earth slipped on its axis and everything tilted just a little to the left.
+Except in that moment, we still believed there was a chance.
+I’d always struggled with anxiety but when my mom was diagnosed I felt like I started unravelling; the earth slipped on its axis and everything tilted just a little to the left.
 I stumbled along, unsure if I would ever regain sure footing.

 I started having panic attacks around that time except I can’t recall exactly when they started.
 Was it before this visit or after?
 Not every detail is so clear anymore.

 But there I was and it was sunny and the Bohemian Waxwings filled the tree just outside my window.
 My favourite bird.
 And for a moment I felt something stir within me.
 Hope maybe.
 Or the realization that the world was still beautiful after all.
 A flicker of happiness.

 How strange to feel happy in that moment.
 Sacrilegious.
 But she was there with me, talking as we always had, and in that moment my cup was full.
 And as I already mentioned there were the sun and the birds and they felt like gifts, handpicked and wrapped up special for such a time as this.

 Reminders that life is never all bad or all good.

 It is a messy, unwieldy tangle of both, unwilling to be clipped and ordered like the shrubs that border the sidewalks where I walked, foggy with grief after she was gone.